PSD at a crossroads: Navigating a shared way forward

 Side events

-Side events from external providers will be scheduled on Friday 19 June 2026 in Nairobi – check back for more details.
+Side events from external providers will take place on Friday 19 June 2026 in Nairobi.
+Information on side events is being added below as it becomes available – please check back for more details.